 - Your employer has a duty to ensure risks to your health and safety are kept as low as reasonably possible while performing work duties for them.
 If they have failed in this duty, then you could have the right to look into claiming compensation for your suffering.

 Below, in the sections of this guide, we take a look at a whole host of minor injuries that could arise from an accident at work.
-We’ll also take you through the claims process for personal injury claims and explain how our panel of solicitors could help you.
+We’ll also take you through the claims process for personal injury claims, give you an example of a compensation calculator and explain how our panel of solicitors could help you.
 Should you be left with questions, or be ready to begin a claim, then you could call us on 0800 073 8801 to discuss your case as we’re always happy to help.
 We may have answered many of your questions below though, so do read on to find out.

 Select A Section